API#

 Table Descriptions#

-object is used to add context about the tables and columns in the relational database.
+The table-descriptions object is used to add context about the tables and columns in the relational database.

 These are then used to help the LLM build valid SQL to answer natural language questions.